Videocon Group

-Videocon Industries Limited is an Indian multinational conglomerate, headquartered in Mumbai.
+Videocon Industries Limited was an Indian multinational conglomerate, headquartered in Mumbai.
 The company was founded in 1979, by Venugopal Dhoot.
 The group had 17 manufacturing sites in India and plants in mainland China, Poland, Italy and Mexico.
 It was the third largest picture tube manufacturer in the world valued at USD5.5 billion.

 The company stopped trading and entered corporate insolvency proceeding in June 2018.
 In June 2021, NCLT approved Vedanta Group's bid to take over Videocon, paving the way for the new ownership.

 Early years

 In 1985, Aurangabad based Nandlal Madhavlal Dhoot founded and incorporated Videocon International with a goal of manufacturing 1 lakh TV sets per year.
 "Videocon became the first company to bring colour TVs in India," claims Anirudh Dhoot, the founder's grandson (Venugopal Dhoot's son) and Videocon's current director.

 Corporate profile

 The Videocon group's core areas of business are consumer electronics and home appliances.
 They diversified into areas such as DTH, power and oil exploration.